melinagiagiozis/Swimming-Project-SCI/README.md

 ## Contact

-✉️ For comments or questions contact [Melina Giagiozis](Melina.Giagiozis@balgrist.ch).
+✉️ For comments or questions related to this repository or the manuscript contact [Melina Giagiozis](Melina.Giagiozis@balgrist.ch).

 ## Funding